 How does the monono particle (ものの) work?

 Why the hell does Japanese have different ways of expressing but?
-Synonyms is not something exclusive to Japanese, since in Portuguese we have but, although, however, however, however, however and other words that can be used to contradict.
+Synonyms is not something exclusive to Japanese, as in English we have but, although, nevertheless, and other words that can be used to contradict.
 Likewise the mononoid it is used specifically in a contrasting or oppositional conjunction.

 The の particle is not there because it represents the traditional possession.
 Since the expression ものの has existed since Heian period, where の had another meaning based on traditional Kobun grammar.
 Where ののの was a function that represented an apposition, the relationship between two names, in which the second characterizes, specifies or identifies the first.
 In this way ものの can be used to say that X and Y are different aspects of the same situation.